-Students have a uniform as set out by Federation University Physiotherapy department:
+Students have a uniform as established by Federation University Physiotherapy department:

-- Physiotherapy polo shirt Shirts must be long enough that the midriff or back are not exposed when arms are fully extended above the head or when squatting or bending over - Black/dark blue long pants (plain fabric not pin stripes.
-Shorts, jeans, denim, tracksuit pants or cargo trousers are not allowed).
-The waist must be high enough to not expose lower back/ skin when bending or squatting - Black, closed in, flat sole shoes which are lace up or T-bar - Shoes must be clean and maintained in good repair - If it is necessary to wear a jacket over the shirt or a long sleeve T-shirt underneath the Physiotherapy polo, it must be a similar colour to the uniform top - If a belt is worn, the buckle should be small and non-injurious to patients

-When on clinical placement name ID badges must be worn visibly, unless a centre request, they are not to be worn.
-Name badges can be purchased from FedUni shop.
+- Physiotherapy polo shirt Shirts must be long enough that the midriff or back are not exposed when arms are fully extended above the head or when squatting or bending over. - ▶ Black/dark blue long pants (plain fabric-not pin stripes.
+Shorts, jeans, denim, tracksuit pants, or cargo trousers are not allowed).
+The waist must be high enough to not expose lower back/ skin when bending or squatting - ▶ Black, closed in, flat sole shoes which are lace up or T-bar. - Shoes must be clean and maintained in good repair. - If it is necessary to wear a jacket over the shirt or a long-sleeve T-shirt underneath the Physiotherapy polo, it must be a similar colour to the uniform top - If a belt is worn, the buckle should be small and non-injurious to patients. - When on clinical placement, ID badges must be worn visibly; unless it is a provider request that they are not to be worn.
+Name badges can be purchased from the FedUni store.